MicrosoftDocs/azure-databases-docs/articles/cosmos-db/gen-ai/semantic-cache.md

 ms.author: mjbrown
 ---

-# What is a semantic cache
+# Introduction to semantic cache

 Large language models (LLM) are amazing with their ability to generate completions, or text responses, based upon user prompts.
 As with any service, they have a compute cost to them.
 For an LLM, this is typically expressed in [tokens](tokens.md).